In-Context Multi-Operator Learning with DeepOSets: Introduction

+In addition, a theoretical study of in-context multi-operator learning remains incomplete.
+In particular, it is not known whether existing architectures such as ICON are universal approximators.
+One key difficulty is that the lack of a precise mathematical formulation of the multi-operator learning problem, i.e., what does it mean to simultaneously approximate multiple operators at the same time?
+In this paper, we provide a precise mathematical formulation of the in-context multi-operator learning problem, which is formulated as learning a \textit{compact set of operators} between two Banach spaces, instead of just a single operator.

-In this paper, we propose an alternative approach to in-context learning of PDE solution operators, which processes the prompt non-autoregressively, in a fully parallel manner, without using self-attention, being therefore much faster during both training and inference time.
-This approach is based on DeepOSets, a neural architecture that combines set learning via the DeepSets architecture \cite{zaheer2017deep} with operator learning via the previously mentioned DeepONets architecture.
+Further, we propose an alternative approach to in-context learning of PDE solution operators, which processes the prompt non-autoregressively, in a fully parallel manner, without using self-attention, being therefore much faster during both training and inference time.
+This approach is based on DeepOSets, a neural architecture that combines set learning via the DeepSets architecture \citep{zaheer2017deep} with operator learning via the previously mentioned DeepONets architecture.
 In DeepOSets, the DeepSets layer acts as an encoder of the prompt into a latent representation that is the input, along with the query, to the branch path of a DeepONet.
 The DeepSets layer confers linear complexity in the length of the prompt, in contrast to the quadratic complexity of self-attention, and a built-in permutation-invariance inductive bias to the order of the examples in the prompt.

-DeepOSets was shown in a previous publication to display ICL capabilities in regression problems~\cite{chiu2024deeposets}.
-Here, we introduce architectural modifications to DeepOSets that allow it to act as a multi-operator learner for parametric PDEs.
+DeepOSets has been shown to display ICL capabilities in regression problems~\citep{chiu2024deeposets}.
+Here, we introduce architectural modifications to DeepOSets that allow it to act as a multi-operator learner for parametric differential equations.
 This is accomplished by discretizing a variable number of solution and parameter function pairs, which are entered into the prompt and encoded by the DeepSets layer into latent representation.
 The latter is concatenated to the discretization of the query parameter function and entered directly into the branch path of the DeepONet.
+A detailed description of our architecture can be found in Section \ref{model-section} and Figure \ref{fig:model}.